Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Related Work

-Better understandings of the phenomenon and mechanism of susceptibility promote application in bots spread analysis~\cite{Himelein-Wachowiak2021BotsMisinformationSpread}, revealing community properties in information pathways~\cite{Taylor2023WhereDoesYour,Ma2023MIDDAGWhereDoes}, and combating misinformation by emphasizing publisher~\cite{Dias2020EmphasizingPublishersDoes} and prebunking interventions based on inoculation~\cite{Roozenbeek2020PrebunkingInterventionsBased,Roozenbeek2022PsychologicalInoculationImproves}.
-However, a significant limitation in current susceptibility research is the absence of a computational modeling framework.
-To address this, we propose a model capable of inferring people's susceptibility scores using their reposting behaivor, which facilitates susceptibility mechanisms understanding for large-scale populations.

-\mypar{Inferring Unobservables from Observables} Latent constructs/variables refer to the concepts extracted from various theories that cannot be observed directly.
-Many studies have shown that unobservable variables can be inferred indirectly through a model from other observable variables~\cite{Bollen2002LatentVariablesPsychology,Borsboom2003TheoreticalStatusLatent}.
-The unobservable variables can be inferred by using models like nonlinear mixed-effects models, hidden Markov models or latent class models.
-We use a neural network-based architecture to represent the latent variable, which then serves as part of the input to predict observable variable.
+\mypar{Inferring Unobservables from Observables} Latent constructs or variables refer to concepts that are not directly observable or measurable.
+Many studies have shown that unobservable variables can be inferred indirectly through models based on observable ones~\cite{bollen2002latent, borsboom2003theoretical}.
+These unobservable variables can be estimated using various modeling techniques, including nonlinear mixed-effects models, hidden Markov models, or latent class models.
+In our work, we utilize a neural network-based architecture to model people's latent susceptibility level to misinformation, guided by the supervision provided by their observable sharing behaviors on social media.